-- Dubai Academic City, free zone for schools, colleges and universities.
+- Dubai Academic City, a free zone for schools, colleges, and universities.

 - Dubai Healthcare city, divided into healthcare, with more than 120 medical facilities, medical research and education, and wellness areas.

-- Dubai Internet City, an information technology park with presence of firms such as Microsoft, Facebook, Google, Linkedin, Samsung, IBM, Huawei, Intell or Dell, among others.
+- Dubai Internet City, an information technology park in the presence of firms such as Microsoft, Facebook, Google, Linkedin, Samsung, IBM, Huawei, Intell or Dell, among others.

 - Dubai Outsource zone, with high-developed infrastructure and ideal environment for outsourcing companies to set up global or regional hubs servicing the worldwide market.

 - Dubai Industrial Park, an industrial cluster aimed at food and beverage, transport equipment and parts, machinery and equipment, mineral products, base metal and chemicals.

 - Dubai Design District, aimed at startups, entrepreneurs and established international design, luxury and fashion brands.